Quantum Dense Coding Network using Multimode Squeezed States of Light: Framework for Multimode Dense coding network

 \subsubsection{Shared states between multiple senders and a receiver}

 We consider an $(\mathcal{N}-1)$-parameter family of $\mathcal{N}$-mode entangled states for the DC network between $(\mathcal{N}-1)$ senders, denoted as \(\mathcal{S}_1, \mathcal{S}_2, \ldots \mathcal{S}_{\mathcal{N}-1}\), and a single receiver, \(\mathcal{R}\).
-We now briefly mention a preparation procedure of such states starting from a single mode squeezed states and linear optical elements, namely, the beam splitters.
+We now briefly mention a preparation procedure for such states starting from single-mode squeezed states and linear optical elements, namely, the beam splitters.
 In particular, we start from $\mathcal{N}$ single-mode squeezed states of identical squeezing strengths $r$ but with alternately squeezed quadratures.
-These modes are entangled by a pairwise action of $(\mathcal{N} - 1)$ beam splitters with transmission coefficients, $\tau_1, \tau_2,...,$ and \(\tau_{\mathcal{N}-1}\) which leads to a family of $(\mathcal{N}-1)$-parameter genuinely multimode entangled states as resources for distributed dense coding between $(\mathcal{N}-1)$ senders and a single receiver.
+These modes are entangled by a pairwise action of $(\mathcal{N} - 1)$ beam splitters with transmission coefficients, $\tau_1, \tau_2,...,$ and \(\tau_{\mathcal{N}-1}\) which leads to a family of $(\mathcal{N}-1)$-parameter genuinely multimode entangled states which serve as resources for distributed dense coding between $(\mathcal{N}-1)$ senders and a single receiver.
+The generation of the resource states is schematically depicted in Fig. \ref{fig:schematics2}.

 The entanglement between the senders and the receiver (in the $(\mathcal{N}-1):1$ bipartition) depends upon the values of the parameters $\tau_i$ and we will show that the dense coding capacity does so too.